THE BASICS

 Consider the following factors when crafting your resume:

-- Name, Contact number, Email, LinkedIn, Any link which connects your work/portfolio
+- Personal Information: Name, Contact number, Email, LinkedIn, Any link which connects your work/portfolio

 DO's